-As Menomonee Falls celebrates the 125th anniversary of its incorporation in 2017, the Village is taking stock of its rich history.
-In review of the Village’s 125 year journey (and its pre-incorporation history), there are many stories to tell, people to appreciate, and moments to share.
+As Menomonee Falls celebrated the 125th anniversary of its incorporation in 2017, the Village took stock of its rich history.
+In review of the Village's 125 year journey (and its pre-incorporation history), there were many stories to tell, people to appreciate, and moments to share.
 This page offers a framework for exploring Menomonee Falls history by breaking down the story into six distinctive eras.
-The selected details below are meant to provide a few highlights from Menomonee Falls’ past.
+The selected details below are meant to provide a few highlights from Menomonee Falls' past.

-If you or someone you know would like to share your memories and add to the historic resources that we have collected for this web page please contact Tyler Zwagerman at email@example.com.
+If you or someone you know would like to share your memories and add to the historic resources that we have collected for this web page please contact Village Planner Tyler Zwagerman.

-To learn more about local history follow the links below.
+To learn more about local history follow these links.

 - Menomonee Falls Historical Society

 - Falls Cable Access - see "I Remember...Menomonee Falls"

 - Suburban Community